 Methamphetamine (meth) addiction is a serious condition with an extremely negative impact on your ability to function and avoid life-threatening health problems.
 Any signs of meth use in men and women may also be signs of diagnosable addiction.
 These indications often impact mental function and behavior rather than physical well-being.

-Methamphetamine (meth) is a powerful stimulant drug known for its ability to produce addiction and change the physical appearance of its habitual users.
+Methamphetamine (meth) is a powerful stimulant drug known for its ability to produce severe addiction—usually requiring treatment—and change the physical appearance of its habitual users.
 Some of this physical change comes directly from the effects of the drug itself, and some of it stems indirectly from serious alterations in long-term users’ mental health.
 Let’s briefly explore these issues and see exactly what meth does to your face.

 Many people ask, what is Ritalin used for?
 Is it safe to take?
 Is it OK to take Ritalin if I take other prescriptions or drugs?
 If you’ve been asking these questions, here is what you need to know about combining Ritalin with other drugs.